mvolkmann/blog/src/lambda-calculus.md

   which is different from `((λx.a b) c) x`.
   The expression `λx.λy.λz.a b c` is evaluated as `λx.(λy.(λz.a b c))`.

+  Expressions like `λx.λy.λz.a b c` are sometimes written in the shorter form `λxyz.a b c` despite the fact that λ-calculus functions only have a single parameter.

 - application: calls a function with arguments

   This uses the syntax `(λ<parameter>.<expression>) <arguments>`